molpopgen/fwdpy/README.rst

    $ #use 'sudo' here if it is installed system-wide...
    $ pip uninstall fwdpy

-To build the package in place and run the unit tets:
+To build the package in place and run the unit tests:

 .. code-block:: bash